-China and Hong Kong began to encourage settling bilateral trade using their own currencies, which was facilitated by bilateral currency swaps agreements among the countries.
-For China, the natural response to this collapse of the USD-based trade finance was to promote the international use of the RMB for trade settlement.
-Since 2009, the offshore RMB market in Hong Kong rapidly developed into a platform for facilitating RMB trade settlement.
-By 2015, the percentage of China trade settled in RMB reached 29.4%, which was a historical high even up till the time of writing.18 As many as 36 countries entered into bilateral currency swaps with China by March 2018.
+The global financial crisis in 2007-2009 sounded an alarm that the dollar-based system could be unreliable.
+For a period after the brokerage house Lehman Brothers went bankrupt in September 2008, there was a large-scale credit crunch in the banking system in the United States and Europe.
+They could not provide the necessary trade finance denominated in USD, euro, and other hard currencies to Asian countries and regions.
+This led to the collapse of trade in many Asian countries.
+Thus, countries and regions such as South Korea, Malaysia, Indonesia, China, and Hong Kong began to encourage settling bilateral trade using their own currencies, which was facilitated by bilateral currency swap agreements among the countries.
+For China, the natural response to this collapse of USD-based trade finance was to promote the international use of the RMB for trade settlement.
+Since 2009, the offshore RMB market in Hong Kong has rapidly developed into a platform for facilitating RMB trade settlement.
+By 2015, the percentage of trade with China settled in RMB reached 29.4 percent, which was a historical high even up to the time of writing.
+13 As many as 36 countries had entered into bilateral currency swaps with China by March 2018.

 Other signs that the incumbent major reserve currencies could be quite unreliable were found in the euro debt crisis and the downgrading of US Treasury bond rating.
 In 2011, because of the euro crisis, the market generally predicted that the euro would depreciate by a large margin and suspected even that the euro might eventually disintegrate.
-In the same year, Standard and Poor downgraded the rating of US Treasury bond from AAA to AA+.19 These events showed that the expected values of these incumbent reserve currencies might not be always sound.
+In the same year, Standard & Poor downgraded the rating of US Treasury bond from AAA to AA+.
+14 These events showed that the expected values of these incumbent reserve currencies might not be always sound.
 They suggested that perhaps central banks of the world should consider making their portfolios of reserve currencies more diversified.
 The RMB, being the currency of the second largest and the fastest-growing country at that time, was an obvious candidate for adding into their diversified portfolios.

 The fragility of the USD-based international monetary and financial system prompted China to seek independence from it.
 China felt the need to increase the use of its own currency in international transactions and establish its own system in international payments.
-Moreover, certain quarters within the Chinese government felt that it was a good idea to use capital account liberalization, which is a pre-requisite for internationalization of the RMB, to create pressure for domestic financial sector reform.
-This is called "daobi" (倒逼) in Chinese, which literally means creating a pressure in the reverse direction.
-As a result of the confluence of the above-mentioned factors, there was a series of measures aimed at RMB internationalization since 2010.
+Moreover, certain quarters within the Chinese government felt that it was a good idea to use capital account liberalization, which is a prerequisite for internationalization of the RMB, to create pressure for domestic financial sector reform.
+This is called daobi (倒逼), which literally means creating a pressure in the reverse direction.
+As a result of the confluence of the above-mentioned factors, there has been a series of measures aimed at RMB internationalization since 2010.
 The effects were dramatic.
-As of the end of 2014, the amount of RMB deposits in banks in Hong Kong reached RMB 1003.6 billion (12% of total deposits).
-Offshore RMB centers emerged all over the world, including Hong Kong, Taipei, Singapore and London.
-At the end of 2014, the outstanding amount of offshore RMBdenominated bonds (called dim sum bonds) issued in Hong Kong reached RMB 380.5 billion.
-In December 2015, RMB became the fifth most used payment currency in the world, and second most used trade finance currency, according to SWIFT.
-In October 2016, RMB officially became one of the five currencies in the basket of the Special Drawing Rights (SDR).
+As of the end of 2014, the amount of RMB deposits in banks in Hong Kong reached RMB 1,003.6 billion (12) percent of total deposits).
+Offshore RMB centers emerged all over the world, including Hong Kong, Taipei, Singapore, and London.
+At the end of 2014, the outstanding amount of offshore RMB-denominated bonds (called dim sum bonds) issued in Hong Kong reached RMB 380.5 billion.
+In December 2015, RMB became the fifth most used payment currency in the world, and the second most used trade finance currency, according to SWIFT.
+In October 2016, RMB officially became one of the five currencies in the basket of the SDR.